 Impact on Contract Tax Rates: Assuming no further development or construction of taxable improvements, the value of the land and improvements currently within the Service Area will be the major determinant of the ability or willingness of the property owners within each Participant to pay their taxes.
-The aggregate 2016 Certified Assessed Valuation of the Service Area is \$1,214,739,873 (see "COMPOSITE FINANCIAL STATEMENT").
-After issuance of the Bonds, the Maximum Annual Debt Service Requirement will be \$4,444,713 (2034) and the Average Annual Debt Service Requirement will be \$4,154,106 (2016 through 2039, inclusive).
-Assuming (1) no increase or decrease from the 2016 Certified Assessed Valuation, and (2) no use of funds on hand, a Pledged Contract Tax rate of \$0.39 per \$100 assessed valuation at a 95% collection rate would be necessary to pay each Participant's pro rata share of the Maximum Annual Debt Service Requirement of \$4,444,713 and a Pledged Contract Tax rate of \$0.36 per \$100 assessed valuation at a 95% collection rate would be necessary to pay each Participant's pro rata share of the Average Annual Debt Service Requirement of \$4,154,106.
-See "DEBT SERVICE REQUIREMENTS" and "TAX DATA - Tax Adequacy for Debt Service."
+The aggregate 2016 Certified Assessed Valuation of the Service Area is \$1,222,547,590 (see "COMPOSITE FINANCIAL STATEMENT").
+After issuance of the Bonds, the Maximum Requirement will be \$4,415,140 (2034) and the Average Requirement will be \$4,176,620 (2017 through 2037, inclusive).
+Assuming (1) no increase or decrease from the 2016 Certified Assessed Valuation, and (2) no use of funds on hand, a Pledged Contract Tax rate of \$0.39 per \$100 assessed valuation at a 95% collection rate would be necessary to pay each Participant's pro rata share of the Average Requirement of \$4,176,620.
+The aggregate 2017 Preliminary Assessed Valuation of the Service Area is \$1,324,246,487.
+Based upon the assumptions above, tax rates of \$0.36 and \$0.34 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively, based upon such preliminary aggregate assessed valuation.
+See "DEBT SERVICE

+REQUIREMENTS" and "TAX DATA - Tax Adequacy for Debt Service."

-The Master District 2015 Pledged Contract Tax for debt service levied by each Participant was \$0.35 per \$100 of assessed valuation.
+The Master District 2016 Pledged Contract Tax for debt service levied by each Participant was \$0.35 per \$100 of assessed valuation.
 In order for the Participants to maintain their Pledged Contract Tax rates and meet the debt service payments on the Bonds and the Outstanding Contract Bonds, the property tax base in the Service Area must increase rapidly over the next several years.
-The Master District anticipates that future increases in taxable values of the Service Area will enable it to meet debt service requirements on the Bonds and the Outstanding Contract Bonds without increasing the Pledged Contract Tax above the rates levied in 2015; however, the Master District can make no representation that the taxable property values in the Service Area will increase in the future or will maintain a value sufficient to support the aforementioned Pledged

-Contract Tax or to justify continued payment of taxes by property owners.
+The Master District anticipates that future increases in taxable values of the Service Area will enable it to meet debt service requirements on the Bonds and the Outstanding Contract Bonds without increasing the Pledged Contract Tax above the rates levied in 2016; however, the Master District can make no representation that the taxable property values in the Service Area will increase in the future or will maintain a value sufficient to support the aforementioned Pledged Contract Tax or to justify continued payment of taxes by property owners.
 See "COMPOSITE FINANCIAL STATEMENT," "TAX DATA - Tax Adequacy for Debt Service," and "APPENDIX A - Certain Financial Information Regarding the Participants."